Arabian Desert

 Gazelles, oryx, sand cats, and spiny-tailed lizards are just some of the desert-adapted species that survive in this extreme environment, which features everything from red dunes to deadly quicksand.
-The climate is mostly dry (the major part receives around 100 mm of rain per year but some very rare places receive as little as 50 mm), and temperatures oscillate between very high heat and seasonal night time freezes.
+The climate is mostly dry (the major part receives around 100 mm of rain per year, but some very rare places receive as little as 50 mm), and temperatures oscillate between very high heat and seasonal night time freezes.
 It is part of the deserts and xeric shrublands biome and lie in biogeographical realms of the Palearctic (northern part) and Afrotropical (southern part).

 The Arabian Desert ecoregion has little biodiversity, although a few endemic plants grow here.
-Many species, such as the striped hyena, jackal and honey badger have died out as a result of hunting, habitat destruction, overgrazing by livestock, off-road driving, and human encroachment on their habitat.
-Other species, such as the Arabian sand gazelle, have been successfully re-introduced and are protected at a number of reserves.
+Many species, such as the striped hyena, jackal and honey badger, have died out as a result of hunting, habitat destruction, overgrazing by livestock, off-road driving, and human encroachment on their habitat.
+Other species, such as the Arabian sand gazelle, have been successfully re-introduced and are protected at reserves.

 Geography

-The desert lies mostly in Saudi Arabia, and covers most of the country.
-It extends into neighboring portions of southern Iraq, southern Jordan, central Qatar, most of the Abu Dhabi emirate in the United Arab Emirates (UAE), western Oman, and northeastern Yemen.
+The desert lies mostly in Saudi Arabia and covers most of the country.
+It extends into neighboring southern Iraq, southern Jordan, central Qatar, most of the Abu Dhabi emirate in the United Arab Emirates, western Oman, and northeastern Yemen.
 The ecoregion also includes most of the Sinai Peninsula in Egypt and the adjacent Negev desert in southern Israel.